jmettraux/aachen/src/cad__background.md

 [^1]

 The background is determined by rolling 1d6, or by choosing one in accord with the referee.
 A player may also want to come up with their own background, giving it a name and three skills.
-For example, a `Mountebank` background that grants _Talk_, _Exert_, and _Perform_.
+For example, a `Mountebank` background that grants _Talk_, _Travel_, _Exert_, and _Perform_.

 ## Applying the Background

 There are three ways to apply a background table.

-The **quick way** is to take the _Free Skill_ and the 2 _Quick Skills_.
+The **quick way** is to take the _Free Skill_ and the 3 _Quick Skills_.

-The **selection way** is to take the _Free Skill_ and then select two skills from the right-most column, the _Learning_ column.
-Disregard, _Any Skill_ and _Any Fighter Skill_.
+The **selection way** is to take the _Free Skill_ and then select 3 skills from the right-most column, the _Learning_ column.
+Disregard _Any Skill_ and _Any Fighting Skill_.

-The **random way** is to the the _Free Skill_ and then roll thrice, either from the _Growth_ column or from the _Learning_ column.
-It is not necessary to roll thrice from the same column.
+The **random way** is to take the _Free Skill_ and then roll four times, either from the _Growth_ column or from the _Learning_ column.

 Rolling _Any Skill_ means the player may choose any one skill for his character.
-Rolling _Any Fighter (Skill)_ means the player may choose `SLASH`, `SHOOT`, or `PUNCH`.
+Rolling _Any Fighting (Skill)_ means the player may choose among _Swords_, _Shields, _Punch_, _Grapple_, _Bows_, etc.

 [^2]

 Rolling _+1 Any Abi_ means 1 point may be added to the score of any ability.
 Rolling _+2 Physical_ means 2 points may be added to the score of `STR`, `DEX`, or `CON`.
 2 points on one of them, or 1 point on two of them.
 Rolling _+2 Mental_ is the equivalent for `INT`, `WIS`, and `CHA`.
-Remember to recompute the ability modifiers and the saving throw scores if an ability score is changed.
+Remember to recompute the `DC`s and `TC`s depending on the modified abilities.

 When a character is given a skill, it sets it at level 0.
-Taking it a second time sets it at level 1.
+Taking it a second time sets it at level 1, and so on.

 Character with Backgrounds tagged _learning advantage_ get an advantage when rolling for skills upon levelling up.